MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-create-server-cross-tenant.md

 ### Required resources on the second tenant

-1. On the second tenant where the Azure Key Vault will reside, [create a service principal (application)](/azure/storage/common/customer-managed-keys-configure-cross-tenant-new-account#phase-2---the-customer-authorizes-access-to-the-key-vault) using the application ID from the registered application from the first tenant.
+1. On the second tenant where the Azure Key Vault resides, [create a service principal (application)](/azure/storage/common/customer-managed-keys-configure-cross-tenant-new-account#phase-2---the-customer-authorizes-access-to-the-key-vault) using the application ID from the registered application from the first tenant.
 1. created an [Azure Key Vault](/azure/key-vault/general/quick-create-portal) if you don't have one, [create or set the access policy](/azure/key-vault/general/assign-access-policy), and [create a key](/azure/key-vault/keys/quick-create-portal)
    1. Select the *Get, Wrap Key, Unwrap Key* permissions under **Key permissions** when creating the access policy
    1. Select the multi-tenant application created in the first step in the **Principal** option when creating the access policy